Avian Influenza

 Profile

-Avian influenza (also called bird flu) is a notifiable viral disease of birds.
-The pathogens are influenza A viruses, which are divided into subtypes based on different surface antigens (hemagglutinin, HA, and neuraminidase, NA).
-In birds, 16 hemagglutinin and 9 neuraminidase subtypes have been reported to date.
-As a result of gene changes and exchange of genetic material, new virus variants are constantly emerging.
+Avian influenza (also known as bird flu) is a notifiable viral disease of birds.
+The pathogens are influenza A viruses, which are divided into subtypes based on different surface antigens (haemagglutinin, HA and neuraminidase, NA).
+In birds, there are currently 16 haemagglutinin and 9 neuraminidase subtypes.
+New virus variants are constantly emerging as a result of genetic changes and the exchange of genetic material.

-Highly pathogenic (severely pathogenic, HPAIV) and low pathogenic (weakly pathogenic, LPAIV) avian influenza viruses can be distinguished.
-The distinction relates to the severity of disease in birds.
-Highly pathogenic to birds are some variants of subtypes H5 and H7.
-These viruses are highly contagious to birds; in poultry, clinical disease is also referred to as avian influenza.
-Low-pathogenic variants of avian influenza virus can spontaneously change to highly pathogenic virus variants through mutations, causing severe disease outbreaks.
+A distinction can be made between highly pathogenic (highly pathogenic, HPAIV) and low pathogenic (low pathogenic, LPAIV) avian influenza viruses.
+The distinction is based on the severity of the disease in birds.
+Highly pathogenic for birds are some variants of the subtypes H5 and H7.
+These viruses are highly infectious for birds, and clinical illnesses in poultry are also referred to as avian influenza.
+Low pathogenic variants of the avian influenza virus can spontaneously change into highly pathogenic virus variants through mutations and thus cause severe outbreaks of disease.

-Mammals (including pigs, horses, cats, dogs, foxes, badgers, martens, otters, or minks) can also become infected with avian influenza viruses and become ill.
-The (A)H5N1 subtype, which currently occurs in Europe, is poorly adapted to humans, and disease has not been observed to date.
-In other parts of the world, sporadic transmissions of avian influenza to humans are reported, some of which can lead to fatal disease.
-Almost all human infections are due to close direct contact with infected or diseased poultry or indirectly through their feces.
+Mammals (including pigs, horses, cats, dogs, foxes, badgers, martens, otters and minks) can also become infected with avian influenza viruses and fall ill.
+Since the beginning of 2024, infections in cattle and goats with influenza A(H5N1) have also been detected in the USA for the first time.
+People who had close contact with these animals also fell ill in individual cases.
+There was no human-to-human transmission.
+In other parts of the world, sporadic transmissions of avian influenza to humans have been reported, some of which can lead to fatal illnesses.
+Almost all human infections are due to close direct contact with infected or sick poultry or indirectly via their faeces.
 Human-to-human transmission has not yet been observed worldwide.
+The subtype (A)H5N1 currently occurring in Europe is poorly adapted to humans and disease has not yet been observed in Europe.

-All poultry species, but also many ornamental, raptor and wild bird species are susceptible to avian influenza viruses.
-The HPAI viruses are highly contagious, especially for poultry.
-The virus is shed in feces, saliva, and tears.
+All poultry species, but also many species of ornamental birds, birds of prey and wild birds are susceptible to avian influenza viruses.
+The HPAI viruses are highly infectious, especially for poultry.
+The virus is excreted in faeces, saliva and tear fluid.
 Infection occurs directly from animal to animal or indirectly via objects that have come into contact with the virus.
-If there is a lot of dust, indirect infection via air is also possible.
+If there is a lot of dust, indirect infection via the air is also possible.

-Humans and other mammals (including pigs, cats, dogs, foxes, badgers, martens, otters, or minks) can also become infected with avian influenza viruses through intensive contact with infected poultry.
+Humans and other mammals (including pigs, cattle, goats, cats, dogs, foxes, badgers, martens, otters and minks) can also become infected with avian influenza viruses through intensive contact with infected poultry.

 Symptomatology